zerwuff/homebridge-alphaess/README.md

 # Alpha - ESS Homebridge Plugin

-Connecting Alpha ESS batteries with your homebridge and automate!
+Connecting Alpha ESS OpenAPI Account with your homebridge and automate!

 <img src="Screen.png" width="800"/>

-This plugin connects the alpha ess cloud to homebridge and provides 2 accessories:
+This plugin connects the alpha ess open cloud api (https://open.alphaess.com/) to homebridge and provides 2 accessories:

  - the alpha ess battery percentage as humidity sensor (0-100)%
  - a contact sensor that is triggered, when the following thresholds are met: